nbransby/dialogue-builder/README.md

 Call the `setKeywordHandler` method to create a keyword which will trigger the callback passed in whenever the user sends any of the keywords passed as the first arg, at any point in the conversation.
 The callback can return a [goto statement](#say-ask-expect-goto-tags-functions) to cause the dialogue to jump to the specified label.

-Two built-in keyword handlers exist which you can assigned keyword to by replacing the callback with either `undo` or `restart`
+Two built-in keyword handlers exist, which you can assign keywords to by replacing the callback with either `undo` or `restart`

 #### `undo`
 The undo keyword handler will repeat the last question asked in the dialogue, allowing the user to correct a mistake
 ####  `restart`
 The restart keyword handler will reset the dialogue to the beginning and is useful to enable during development

-## Full Reference
+## Behavioral specifications

 * [it passes the supplied context to the script method](/tests.ts#L89)
 * [it throws an exception on empty script given](/tests.ts#L97)